sparrowcode/PermissionsKit/README.md

 ### Dialog

-This is a modal alert, which was used in the previous version (<5.x).
+This is a modal alert.
 I recommend to use of this alert style when your requested permissions are less than three.
 Usage example:

 ```swift
 let controller = SPPermissions.dialog([.camera, .photoLibrary])